yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 fr: Lorsque ces commandes vous sembleront naturelles,
 fr: vous pourrez passer à l'étape d'après.

-en: Just a little remark on edition mode before.
+en: But before, just a little remark on _edition mode_.
-en: In standard editors, to make a special thing (copy for example), you
-en: have to use a combination using `Ctrl` (for example `Ctrl-C`).
+en: In standard editors, to copy you have to use the `Ctrl` key (`Ctrl-c` generally).
 en: In fact, when you press `Ctrl`, it is a bit like if all your key change meaning.
-en: In vim, when you are in edition mode, it is like if your `Ctrl` key is always pushed down.
+en: With vim in edition mode, it is a bit like if your `Ctrl` key is always pushed down.
 fr: Mais avant un petit mot sur le mode édition.
 fr: Dans un éditeur normal pour copier il faut utiliser une combinaison de touches (`Ctrl-c`).
 fr: En fait, lorsque vous appuyez sur la touche `Ctrl`, c'est un peu comme si toutes les touches du clavier avaient un autre usage.